 How to Butcher a Deer Hind Quarter *EVERY CUT EXPLAINED*

-When starting the butchering process, make sure the outside of the leg is what is facing upward.
+When starting the butchering process of the hind quarter, make sure the outside of the leg is what is facing upward.
+Identify the major muscle groups, such as the shank, femur, round, and sirloin.
+Each section offers unique cuts for various culinary applications.

-3. Once the top piece of meat is released, use your fingers to break the fascia apart, then take your knife to cut through there and expose one of the larger portions of meat that goes down on the shank.
+3. After freeing the top piece of meat, use your fingers to separate the fascia.
+Then, with your knife, carefully cut through to expose one of the larger meat portions that extends down the shank.

-Note: Do not include the top flap of meat on your shank cut.
-To avoid that, pull it back until you see where the muscle comes down.
+Note: Ensure you exclude the top flap of meat from your shank cut.
+To achieve this, gently pull it back until the muscle’s descending point is visible.

 The next step is to remove the femur bone.